Tuesday, September 6, 2016

 The artifact is comprised of a large 3-column, 3-story full-façade panel from floors 101, 102, and 103—just two floors above the center of impact.
 It is one of the few recovered pieces the National Institute of Standards and Technology (NIST) has been able to trace to its exact locations on the structure.

 The artifact is a full-façade panel measuring 36 feet tall x 6 feet wide x 3 feet thick.

 The steel is .5 inch thick.

 70 other structural pieces from the site have been assigned to Texas, but the artifact given to the Fort Worth Museum of Science and History is the largest in Texas.
 The George W. Bush Library’s artifact is 22 feet tall by 6 feet wide.

-Bennet, Benner & Partner is the architectural designer for the Museum’s permanent outdoor tribute where the artifact will be installed.
+Bennet, Benner & Partner is the architectural designer for the Museum’s permanent tribute where the artifact is installed.